Policies and Publication Ethics

 Competing Interests of the Reviewers

 Invited reviewers are asked to disclose potential competing interests before agreeing to review a paper.
 Sources of possible competing interests are manifold: personal, social, professional, or financial (e.g., mentor-mentee relationships, research collaborations, working at the same institution, business relationships, competition for funding).
 But also political, religious or ideological reasons might impair an unbiased evaluation of the research.
-Even if author names are blinded, reviewers possibly know or guess who is doing this research which in turn could result in competing interests.
+Even if author names are blinded, reviewers could possibly know or guess who is doing this research which in turn could result in competing interests.

 Confidentiality and Trustworthiness